-Fraisier cake, or simply Fraisier (French spelling gateau Fraisier and pronunciation [fʀezje]), is a classic French dessert made with fresh strawberries, a vanilla mousseline cream or crème mousseline, and a very lightly soaked Genoise sponge.
+Fraisier cake, or simply Fraisier, is a classic French strawberry cake made with fresh strawberries, a vanilla mousseline cream or crème mousseline, and a very lightly soaked Genoise sponge.
+The cake's name, gateau Fraisier, is derived from the French word for strawberry, "fraise," and "gateau," meaning cake.

 The raspberry version of a similar French cake made with raspberries is called Framboisier cake (from the French word “framboise,” meaning raspberry).
 A matching blackberry cake is called Mûrier (from the French word "la mûre," meaning blackberry).

-Each of these summer fruit cake versions is visually impressive, incredibly tasty, and delicious.
-And as per Chefsimon.com, it is
+Each of these summer strawberry cakes is visually impressive, incredibly tasty, and delicious.
+As per Chefsimon.com, it is "a pastry of incomparable freshness and delicacy."

 Ingredients